ayahack89/Terminal_Extension_Vscode/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Is your feature request related to a problem, or do you want to add a new feature?
-Please describe.**
+## 🚩 Is your request a problem or a brand‑new feature?
-If there's something in your workflow that feels clunky, repetitive, or could be smoother with Termino, let me know!
-I'm always curious to hear how people use terminal shortcuts and where things could improve.

-**Describe the solution you'd like**
-Got a cool idea in mind?
-Maybe a small tweak or a whole new way to make terminal life easier?
-Share it here no suggestion is too small.

-**Describe alternatives you've considered**
-If you've seen a similar feature elsewhere or thought of different approaches, feel free to drop that info too.
-It helps shape better decisions.

-**Additional context**
-Any screenshots, mockups, or random thoughts you want to toss in, go for it.
-Everything helps.
+Please describe whether you’re encountering a friction point in your current workflow or if you have an entirely new idea in mind.
+- **Problem**: What feels clunky, repetitive, or time‑consuming today?
+- **Idea**: What would you like Termino to do that it can’t do yet?

 ---

-🚀 **Termino is open-source and evolving.
-If you’ve got an idea or want to optimise something, contribute!
-Don’t hesitate.**
-Let’s build something awesome, together.
+## 💡 Describe your proposed solution
+Tell us exactly what you’d like to see.
+Be as specific as possible:
+- Which command(s) or workflow step(s) should change or be added?
+- How would you invoke this new feature? (e.g., via a keyboard shortcut, a new command palette entry, a context menu item)
+- What feedback or output would you expect?

+---

+## 🔀 Alternatives you’ve considered
+If you’ve seen something similar elsewhere or have tried a workaround, please share:
+- Other extensions, shell scripts, or built‑in tools you considered
+- Manual steps you currently perform instead
+- Why those options aren’t ideal

+---

+## 📸 Additional context & examples
+Any extra details help us shape the best solution:
+- Screenshots, GIFs, or mockups
+- Sample command sequences
+- Links to related discussions or docs

+---

+🚀 **Termino is open‑source and driven by your feedback.**
+If you have any questions or want to chat through your idea, drop a comment here or open a draft pull request.
+Let’s build something awesome together! 🌟